Logo

 Dallas, Fort Worth & Arlington homeowners: Texas summers are punishing.
 Book your spring service in February or March before the rush.
 Once May hits, service slots fill up fast and you may be waiting during the first 95-degree week of the year.

-The 2025 Refrigerant Phaseout: What Every Homeowner Needs to Know
+The Refrigerant Phaseout: What Every Homeowner Needs to Know in 2026

-This is one of the biggest changes the HVAC industry has seen in decades, and most homeowners have no idea it happened.
+This is one of the biggest changes the HVAC industry has seen in decades — and the effects are now showing up directly in homeowner repair bills.

 As of January 1, 2025, the EPA banned the manufacture and import of new air conditioning systems using R-410A refrigerant under the American Innovation and Manufacturing (AIM) Act.
 R-410A, while safe for the ozone layer, has a global warming potential (GWP) of over 2,000, making it a significant contributor to climate change.